AHalvin/cswcss-innotech.github.io/index.md

 ### InnoTech eLearn Platform

 Our eLearning platform developed for students by students, incorporating cloud technologies to benefit students in both academic and extra-curricular activities.
-Developed using Xamarin for iOS, Android, and Windows Phone.
+Developed usin g Xamarin for iOS, Android, and Windows Phone.

 ### Modern Technologies